Hipo/university-domains-list/README.md

  - http://universities.hipolabs.com/search?name=middle&country=turkey

-## 3 - Using the built-in API on your server
+### 3 - Using the built-in API on your server

 The package contains a small python project that provides a fast search endpoint.
 You can use it for making an autocomplete for university names or filtering them by country.

-### Instalation
+#### Instalation
 	git clone https://github.com/hipo/university-domains-list.git
 	pip install -r requirements.txt
 	python app.py

 # Contribution
 Please contribute to this list!
 We need your support to keep this list up-to-date.
-If you see any wrong data, do not hesitate to fix it.
+Do not hesitate to fix any wrong data.
 It is extremely easy.
 Just open a PR, or create an issue.

 # Contributors